Procaseycash/angular-table-searcher/README.md

 Your backend will expect

 ````
-search: any type to search information
+queryField: any type to search information
 ````

 ## Build as a package